canyongbs/aidingapp/docs/features/portal-assistant-service-requests.md

 - Sets `is_ai_resolution_attempted = true`, `is_ai_resolution_successful = true`
 - Sets status to "Closed" (resolved without human intervention)
 - Generates `service_request_number` and sets `is_draft = false`
-- Creates update records for questions and resolution
 - Returns request number to AI

 **If user says resolution was not helpful:**
 - Sets `is_ai_resolution_attempted = true`, `is_ai_resolution_successful = false`
 - Sets status to "New" (open for human review)
 - Generates `service_request_number` and sets `is_draft = false`
-- Creates update records for questions and resolution
 - Assigns to team member
 - Returns request number to AI

 **Process (AI Resolution Disabled):**
 - After 3rd question saved, service request automatically submitted for human review
 - Sets status to "New", generates request number
-- Creates update records for questions
 - Assigns to team member

 ## Tool Reference